 Sometimes problems happen and products need to be returned.
 Not surprisingly, the return rate is highest in the clothing eCommerce.

-While accepting returns is a must, a high return rate indicates problems with product quality, customer satisfaction or lead quality.
-Returns are costly because they take up twice the time for processing (before shipping and then again, on return).
+While accepting returns is a must, a high return rate means problems with product quality, customer satisfaction or lead quality.
+Returns are costly because they take up twice the time for processing.

 Every returned item not only cuts down a piece of your revenue but also means an unhappy customer.